Integrality and Gauge Dependence of Hennings TQFTs: Introduction and Main Results

-In this article we will focus on Hopf algebras given as the Drinfeld double $\H=\dh$ of a Hopf algebra $H$ \cite{dr87,ka94} and assume that $\bbd$ is a Dedekind domain.
-In this case the technical assumptions on $H$ required for the TQFT construction reduce to only two basic ones, namely that $H$ as is projective and finitely generated as a $\bbd$-module as well as a {\em double balancing condition} which we describe next:
+In this article we will focus on Hopf algebras given as the Drinfeld double $\H=\dh$ of a Hopf algebra $H$ \cite{dr87,ka94} or occurring as tensor factors of such doubles.
+The Hopf algebra $H$ over a unital commutative ring $\bbd$ will need to satisfy two technical conditions used in the TQFT constructions, namely, that $H$ is {\em finite}, {\em Frobenius} and {\em double balanced}.
+We review the definition of these terms next.

-For a finite dimensional Hopf algebra $H$ over a field Sweedler shows in \cite{sw69} that the space of left cointegrals $\{\Lambda\,:\,x\Lambda=\epsilon(x)\Lambda\;\forall x\in H\}$ is exactly one-dimensional.
-The analogous statement in the case when $\H$ is projective and finitely generated over a Dedekind ring is given in Proposition~\ref{prop-intD} in this article.
-An immediate implication is that there is a distinguished group-like element $\alpha\in H^*$ with $\Lambda y=\alpha(y)\Lambda\; \forall y\in H$ called {\em comodulus}.
-Analogously, we can associate to a right integral $\lambda\in H$ a distinguished group-like element $g\in H$, the modulus.

-A well known result by Radford \cite{rad1} states that these elements implement the the fourth order of the antipode by $S^4=ad(g)\circ ad^*(\alpha)$ which readily extends to Hopf algebras with moduli over general rings.
-We call a Hopf algebra {\em double balanced} if $g$ and $\alpha$ have compatible square roots that correspondingly implement the square of the antipode.
-More precisely, we require that there are group-like elements $l\in H$ and $\beta\in H^*$ with